NATURE AND CHARACTERISTICS

 The law relating to Bills of Exchange in Kenya is contained in the Bill of Exchange Act1.
 This statute is a carbon copy of the English Bills of Exchange Act, (1882).
 It codifies the law relating to bills of exchange.

-Section 3(1) of the Bills of Exchange Act defines a Bill of Exchange as: An unconditional order in writing addressed one person to another, signed the person giving it requiring the person to whom it is addressed to pay on demand or at a fixed or determinable future time a sum certain in money to or to the order of a specified person or to the bearer.
+Section 3(1) of the Bills of Exchange Act defines a Bill of Exchange as: An unconditional order in writing addressed by one person to another, signed by the person giving it requiring the person to whom it is addressed to pay on demand or at a fixed or determinable future time a sum certain in money to or to the order of a specified person or to the bearer.